macleginn/bivaltyp/content/languages/descriptions/Irish.md

 ![D.N.'s photo]({{ site_url_j }}/images/mitya.jpg "D.N.'s photo")

-The data were gathered in {{ data_collection_year }}.
+The data were gathered in {{ data_collection_year }} on the Dingle peninsula.
 The English version of the questionnaire was used for elicitation.

 ## How to cite
 > Nikolaev, Dmitry.
 2023.
 Bivalent patterns in {{ language_external}}.